future timeline technology singularity humanity predictions events 2020 2050 2100

 Virtual telepathy is dominating personal communications

-The first generation of brain-computer interfaces reached the consumer market in around 2010.
+First generation brain-computer interfaces reached the consumer market in around 2010.
 This technology was crude and limited to begin with: more of a novelty than a serious application.
-Devices could perform only the simplest of operations, such as directional commands.** Some university experiments were successful in creating text messages using thought power alone,* but were slow and required bulky equipment to do so.
+Devices could perform only the simplest of operations, such as directional commands.** Some university experiments successfully created text messages using thought power alone,* but were slow and required bulky equipment to do so.

 By 2030, however, exponential progress had been made in mapping and understanding the brain and its neuroelectrical signals.* This was filtering down rapidly to the consumer market.
 Detailed, real-time messages were becoming possible, using non-invasive methods.
 The graphical interfaces used in composing messages had also been much improved, with more intuitive navigation and features.